The Rules of Order of the City Council

 SECTION 3.
 Public Speakers.
 All speakers shall identify themselves for the record by providing the following: name; address; and organization or affiliation, if appropriate.

 SECTION 4.
 Public Hearing Required for Certain Appointments.
-The appointment of persons to the following positions shall be made only after a public hearing by the appropriate standing committee having jurisdiction, for which purpose adequate notice has been provided: City Assessor; City Attorney; City Clerk; City Coordinator; City Engineer (Public Works Department Director); Civil Rights Department Director; Commissioner of Public Health; Community Planning and Economic Development Department Director; Fire Chief; Police Chief; and Regulatory Services Department Director; as well as Members of the following boards or commissions: Bicycle Advisory Committee; Civil Rights Commission Member; Civil Service Commission Member; Ethical Practices Board; Neighborhood & Community Engagement Commission; Planning Commission; and Zoning Board of Adjustment.
+The appointment of persons to the following positions shall be made only after a public hearing by the appropriate standing committee having jurisdiction, for which purpose adequate notice has been provided: City Assessor; City Attorney; City Clerk; City Coordinator; City Engineer/Director of Public Works Department; Civil Rights Department Director; Commissioner of Health/Director of Health Department; Community Planning and Economic Development Department Director; Fire Chief; Police Chief; and Regulatory Services Department Director; as well as members of the following boards or commissions: Bicycle Advisory Committee; Civil Rights Commission Member; Civil Service Commission Member; Ethical Practices Board; Neighborhood & Community Engagement Commission; Planning Commission; and Zoning Board of Adjustment.

 VIII.
 Motions, Debate & Voting

 - It is the duty of the presiding officer to accept a proper motion whenever it is in order.
 A motion is in order when it is presented at an appropriate time, violates no rule, and is not clearly for the purpose of delaying or obstructing business.
 When necessary, the presiding officer may suggest the proper form of a proposal or may request clarification of a proposal before entertaining and proceeding with it.